wqking/obfupy/doc/util.md

     'other' : list of texts matching regexps
 }
 ```
-The use case of this function is to collect symbols and use transformer Replacer to replace them.
+The use case of this function is to collect symbols to use transformer Replacer to replace them.

 #### setRandomSymbolGenerator(generator)

-Set the generator function for random symbol.
+Sets the generator function for random symbol.
 The function is used by all transformers.
 The word 'generator' is not related to Python generator.
-When possible, obfupy tries to limit the symbol length to 8.
+When possible, obfupy tries to limit the symbol length to 8 characters.
 Longer symbols may only increase file size and don't help with obfuscating.
 There are several built-in generators,

 `util.randomSymbolGenerator111` : Generate symbols with characters I, l, and 1.
 This is the default generator.
 Examples: I1lllll1, llllI1lI.